dcspy/dcspy/README.md

-`dcpmessagepython` is a python tool for retrieving data from the NOAA GOES Satellite system.
+`dcspy` is a python tool for retrieving data from the NOAA GOES Satellite system.